orenkole/linked-in-react-software-architecture/notes.md

 `npm i styled-components`

 ## Server-side rendering caveats

-There is no such entities as *window*, *document* and other browser APIs on server
+There is no such entities as _window_, _document_ and other browser APIs on server

+# 4. Data loading and WebSockets

+## When should we load data

+`main` branch